 - See when and where your lawsuit needs to be filed

-- Negotiate strong financial settlements on your behalf
+- Negotiate substantial financial settlements on your behalf

 - Represent you in court if the lawsuit goes to trial

-Our team can connect you with nursing home abuse and neglect attorneys that have handled other cases with success.
+Depending on the facts of your case, our team can connect you with nursing home abuse and neglect attorneys that have successfully handled similar cases.

 Call (800) 896-7040 right now to see if you can work with a nursing home abuse lawyer.

 Nursing Home Abuse Lawsuits

 Filing a nursing home abuse lawsuit can hold a long-term care facility and on-staff caregivers accountable if they do not provide proper care.
 Through nursing home abuse lawsuits, a demand for financial compensation is made for the harm done to elderly residents.

 You may be able to file a nursing home abuse lawsuit if you or a loved one: